Mom of slain 9-year-old girl found in bag on hiking trail faces charges

 "The criminal case naming Taquesta Graham is being prepared for presentation to the District Attorney’s Office on a later date."

-The little girl's body was found in a black bag on March 5 on an equestrian trail in Hacienda Heights, about 20 miles east of downtown Los Angeles.
+The little girl's body was found March 5 in a black bag on an equestrian trail in Hacienda Heights, about 20 miles east of downtown Los Angeles.

 Trinity's death has been ruled a homicide, but authorities have not said exactly how the girl was killed.